-2. BankAmericard® Credit Card – 0% Introductory APR for 15 months, $0 Introductory Balance Transfer FEE
+3. BankAmericard® Credit Card - 0% Introductory APR for 15 billing cycles, $0 Introductory Balance Transfer FEE

 Bank of America has just recently launched a balance transfer with no intro balance transfer fee.
 Credit card debt on an existing Bank of America credit card is not eligible for this offer.